maxrt101/xos/README.md

 # Targets
  - `stm32-p103`

-Upcoming targets are raspberry pi 2, 3 and 4,
+Upcoming targets are raspberry pi 2, 3 and 4, versatilepb